 Salaries across the country vary significantly based on if the individual is a sworn officer or non-sworn officer, location, experience, certification and other factors.

-According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the median national annual salary for police careers is $61,600.
+According to the U.S. Bureau of Labor Statistics’ 2019 Occupational Employment Statistics, the average national annual salary for police careers is $67,600.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

-Employment for police careers is expected to grow 7 percent through 2026.
-Although job growth is expected to be slower than average, having a college degree can help your chances.
+Employment for police careers is expected to grow 5% through 2029.
+Although job growth is expected to be slightly higher than average, having a college degree can help your chances.